yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/CSS_Questions.md

 :white_check_mark: 4.
 What Is CSS Reset And CSS Normalize?

-> - Every browser has its own default 'user agent' stylesheet, CSS reset and CSS normalize is use to make it look consistent across browsers.
+> - Every browser has its own default 'user agent' stylesheet, CSS reset and CSS normalize is use `to make it look consistent across browsers`.

 :white_check_mark: 4.1 What Is The Difference Between CSS Reset And CSS Normalize?
-> - CSS reset removes all built-in browser styling, after assigning the values of margin padding and other attributes to 0.
-CSS normalize keeps useful defaults rather than unstyling everything and corrects some common bugs that are out of scope for             reset.css.
+> - `CSS reset removes all built-in browser styling`, after assigning the values of margin padding and other attributes to 0. `CSS normalize keeps useful defaults` rather than unstyling everything and corrects some common bugs that are out of scope for             reset.css.
 <br/>

 :white_check_mark: 5.
 What Is Float?

-> - Float is a CSS positioning property, an element can be declared to be outside the normal flow of elements.<br/>
+> - Float is a CSS positioning property, an element can be declared to be `outside the normal flow of elements`.<br/>
 > - There are float : left, right, none(is default), inherit(ie not suppoerted).<br/>
 > - I.g., By setting the 'float' property of an image to 'left', the image is moved to the left until the margin, padding or border of another block-level element is reached.
 The normal flow will wrap around on the right side.
 <br/>

-:small_red_triangle: 5.1 How To Clear Float?
+:white_check_mark: 5.1 Why Should We Clear Float?

-> - Clear is the properity to clear the float.<br/>
-> - There are clear : left, right, both.<br/>
-> - I.g., If there are one large box contain two small float boxes, it will cause the big one can't extend the height, there are many ways to solve the problems.<br/>
+> - If there are one large box contain two small float boxes, it will cause the big one can't extend the height.<br/>

+:white_check_mark: 5.2 How To Clear Float?
+> - Clear is the properity to clear the float. <br/>
+> - There are clear : left, right, both. <br/>
+> - Way to clear float :
 ① Empty tag https://jsfiddle.net/yschen25/sandgpLx/ <br/>
 ② Overflow https://jsfiddle.net/yschen25/sLj6romh/ <br/>
 ③ CSS pseudo selector : after https://jsfiddle.net/yschen25/8mvqwgoy/ <br/>